node-js-libs/node.io/README.md

 - Distributing work across multiple processes, and multiple servers (soon)
 - Working with continuous data & streams
 - Managing jobs through a web interface
+- Running encrypted jobs made with [packnode](https://github.com/chriso/packnode)

 ## Why node.io?

 - Create modular and extendable jobs for scraping and processing data
 - Jobs are written in Javascript or Coffeescript and run in Node.js - jobs are concise, asynchronous and _FAST_
-- Seamlessly speed up execution by distributing work among child processes and other servers (soon)
+- Speed up execution by distributing work among child processes and other servers (soon)
+- Includes a robust framework for scraping, selecting and traversing data from the web + support for a variety of proxies
+- Includes a data validation and sanitization framework
+- Provides support for retries, timeouts, dynamically adding input, etc.
+- Includes a basic web interface for running jobs
 - Easily handle a variety of input output situations - node.io does the heavy lifting
     * Reading / writing lines to and from files
     * Reading / writing rows to and from a database
     * Traversing files in a directory
-    * STDIN / STDOUT / custom streams
+    * STDIN / STDOUT / streams / continuous IO
     * Piping data to other processes or node.io jobs
-    * Continuous IO
-    * Any combination of the above, or write your own IO methods
+    * Any combination of the above, or write your own IO
-- Includes a robust framework for scraping, selecting and traversing data from the web + support for a variety of proxies
-- Includes a data validation and sanitization framework
-- Provides support for retries, timeouts, dynamically adding input, etc.
-- Comes with a web interface for managing jobs

 ## Installation